asavinov/prosto/docs/text/columns.md

 ## Merge column (instead of join)

 Once we have defined link columns and interlinked our (initially isolated) set of tables, the question is how we can use these links?
-Currently, the only way is to move data between table by copying linked columns performed by the merge operation.
-It copies a column from the target linked table into this table.
-In this sense, it simply copies data between tables.
-Its definition is very simple: we need to specify only the link column and the target column.

-The copied (merged) columns can be then used in other operations like calculate columns or aggregate columns.

-Note that the merge operation (as an explicit operation) is planned to become obsolete in future versions (but can still be used behind the scenes).
-Yet, currently it is the only way to access data in other tables using link columns.
+There are two major conceptual alternatives:

+* move the whole linked columns to the source tables as one dedicated operation performed before the data in this column is used
+* do not move the whole column but rather use this link to access individual data values in the linked column from within each operation which needs this data.

+The second approach requires less memory because the (linked) data is used where it resides but it is less efficient because each value is accessed via the link.
+The first approach require more memory because we duplicate the linked column by moving it to the table where it will be used.
+However, access to this data will be as fast as to all other columns within this source table.

+Currently, the first approach is implemented via the dedicated `merge` column operation.
+This operation specified a sequence of link columns from the source table to a target column in another table.
+Its result is a new column in this source table which contains the same data as in the target column and it can be used precisely as any other column in this table.
+The merged (copied) column can be then used in other operations like calculate columns or aggregate columns.

+It is important that it is not necessary to use this operation explicitly.
+In other words, if we want to use a linked column in some operation, then we could merge it first but it is an explict and optional way.
+A simpler approach is to specify a *column path* as our column name in the operation.
+A column path is a sequence of simple column names separated by some symbol, '::' (two colons) by default.
+The translator will find such column paths and automatically insert the necessary merge operation.

 ## Rolling aggregation (instead of over-partition)